-- All assignments are to be typed and written up in point form, unless specified otherwise. - All assignments are on the material that is to be covered in class on the date the assignment is due (see schedule).
+- All assignments are to be typed or hand written in a very clear and organized way, and they have to be in point form. - All assignments are on the material that is to be covered next class (see schedule).

 The assignments will analyze the reading in terms of: